Density of solutions for systems of forms: Introduction

 \subsection{Acknowledgements}

 The author thanks Tamar Ziegler for introducing him to Schmidt's result \cite{Schmidt} and related work.
-Many thanks are due to Andrew Snowden for useful discussions about the proof of theorem \ref{thm:BDS}.
-Trevor Wooley graciously shared his knowledge of the state of the art for various problems regarding forms in many variables.
-Last but not at all least, thank you to Noa for her unflagging encouragement and support throughout this project.
+Many thanks are due to Andrew Snowden for useful discussions about the proof of theorem \ref{thm:BDS} and to Trevor Wooley for graciously sharing his knowledge of the state of the art.
+Last but certainly not least, I thank Noa for her unflagging encouragement and support throughout this project.